(Update: First Nougat update rolls out!) Android 7.0 Nougat update: when will you get it?

 With this in mind, Moto owners could be the first non-Nexus owners to see Android 7.0 in 2016 (not including V20 and Pixel owners), even beating out the LG G5.
 However, we’re yet to see how a Lenovo-owned Motorola handles software updates.
-At the very least we know the new near-stock Moto devices will run both Android N and Android O.
+At the very least we know the new near-stock Moto devices will run both the Android N and Android O releases.

 HTC Android 7.0 update